nsempere/comp116-nsempere/pcaps/README.md

 	    I had trouble finding the domains for most of these IP addresses.
 I attempted to determine the domains using both nslookup and the address resolution tool in wireshark.
 	17. Of the three non-generic/anonymous logins I found, only one was legitimate.
 	18. See included markdown file IP_Domain.md for a full table.
+I obtained this table by using the address resolution tool supported by wireshark.
 	19. I was able to verify whether or not a username/password pair was successful or not by examining the TCP streams for those interaction.
 The IMAP login indicated a successful login in plain text, while I was able to confirm that the two HTTP logins were invalid